Department of Pediatrics

 The institute seeks to understand individual children through studying normal and atypical developmental patterns.
 The guiding model of development is that an organism's characteristics are a function of an interaction between the environment and behavior, and that behavioral expression is always in the service of adaptation to the environment.
 As children mature from infancy into childhood and adolescence, identifying possible paths of growth and the factors that influence them will help physicians, educators and parents understand and best serve the developing individual.

 In order to accomplish the goals of the institute, studies necessarily include multiple levels of analysis.
 These studies range from characterizing the child's physical and social environments to studying the relation between brain and behavior using brain imaging technology.
-Current work includes behavioral teratology through studies of the long-term effects of prenatal drug and other toxic exposures and conditions; identifying factors that affect behavioral and physiological reactions to stress and the capacity to cope with stress; the impact of deviant caregiving and traumatic events in the child's life on the development of self-worth and other self-evaluative emotions; and the study of normal cognitive, social and emotional development.
+Current work includes behavioral teratology through studies of the long-term effects of prenatal drug and other toxic exposures and conditions; identifying factors that affect behavioral and physiological reactions to stress and the capacity to cope with stress; the impact of deviant caregiving and traumatic events in the child's life on the development of self-worth and other self-evaluative emotions; and the study of cognitive, social and emotional development in typically developing children and children with Autism Spectrum Disorder.

 The Gifted Child Clinic serves as a referral agency for children who are thought to be gifted or talented.
 Children between 3 and 12 years of age are referred by parents, pediatricians and educators.
 A battery of tests is used to evaluate the children for signs of giftedness.
 Among these tests are standardized measures of cognitive ability and school achievement, and behavioral observations.
 Areas that are evaluated include language production and comprehension, reasoning, memory, spatial aptitude, social and emotional maturity, fine motor maturation, reading or prereading, mathematics or premathematics, and overall intelligence.